Skip to main content

 // High-volume: Cuckoo dedup prevents reprocessing same doc batch

-export { BNPLPlugin } from './verticals/bnpl'
+export { BNPLPlugin } from "./verticals/bnpl";

 // Tools: bnpl_decision, fraud_check, regulatory_check